US charges 2 suspected major ransomware operators - NewsBreak

 Both indictments were filed in federal court in the Northern District of Texas, a state where REvil ransomware compromised the computer networks of some two dozen local government agencies in the summer of 2019.

-The U.S. is seeking Vasinskyi's extradition from Poland.
-Though it successfully seized $6 million in ransomware payments from Polyanin, the FBI is continuing to seek his arrest, and the State Department on Monday announced a $10 million reward for anyone with information leading to the capture of any leaders of the REvil group.
+The U.S. is seeking Vasinskyi’s extradition from Poland to Texas.
+Though it successfully recovered from $6 million in ransomware payments from Polyanin, the FBI is continuing to seek his arrest, and the State Department on Monday announced a $10 million reward for anyone with information leading to the capture of any leaders of the REvil group.

-The Treasury Department, meanwhile, announced sanctions against the pair as well as a virtual currency exchange, Chatex, that it said was used to facilitate financial transactions for ransomware gangs.
+The Treasury Department, meanwhile, announced sanctions against the pair as well as what it said was a virtual currency exchange, Chatex, was used by ransomware gangs.

-He said in a statement that the U.S. was “bringing the full strength of the federal government to disrupt malicious cyber activity and actors” and to “bolster resilience at home.”

-The announcement of the criminal charges came hours after European law enforcement officials revealed the results of a lengthy, 17-nation operation.
+The announcement of the criminal charges came hours after European law enforcement officials revealed the results of a lengthy, 17-nation operation known as GoldDust.
 As part of that operation, Europol said, a total of seven hackers linked to REvil and another ransomware family have been arrested since February, including two last week by Romanian authorities.

-The Justice Department has tried multiple ways to address a ransomware scourge that has exploded over the last year with attacks against critical infrastructure and major corporations.
-Arrests of foreign hackers are significant for the Justice Department, and rare, since many of them operate in the refuge of countries that do not extradite their own citizens to the U.S. for prosecution.
+The Justice Department has tried multiple ways to address a ransomware wave that it regards as a national security and economic threat.
+Arrests of foreign hackers are significant for the Justice Department since many of them operate in the refuge of countries that do not extradite their own citizens to the U.S. for prosecution.

 “There’s lots of reasons why people travel, and I can’t get into the specific reasons why Mr. Vasinskyi traveled, but boy are we glad he did,” FBI Director Christopher Wray said Monday.

-Even so, ransomware attacks — in which hackers seize and encrypt data and demand often-exorbitant sums to release it to victims — have been hard to curb.
-Monaco told the AP last week that since Biden's admonitions to Putin last summer to rein in ransomware gangs, "we have not seen a material change in the landscape."
+Even so, the ransomware threat has been hard to curb.
+Monaco told the AP last week that even since Biden’s admonitions to Putin last summer to rein in ransomware gangs, “we have not seen a material change in the landscape.”

-Garland did not answer directly when asked if there was evidence that the Russian government was aware of REvil's activities, but said, “we expect and hope that any government in which one of these ransomware actors is residing will do everything it can to provide that person to us for prosecution.”
+Garland declined to answer directly when asked if there was evidence that the Russian government was aware of REvil’s activities, but said, “we expect and hope that any government with where of these ransomware actors is residing will do everything it can to provide that person to us for prosecution.”

 The $6.1 million seizure in this case builds on a similar success from months ago.